tamylaa/clodo-framework/docs/LEGO-OF-SOFTWARE-ARCHITECTURE.md

-# LEGO OF SOFTWARE: A Microservices Platform Architecture
+# CLODO OF SOFTWARE: A Microservices Platform Architecture

 ## Executive Summary

-This document outlines a **small business software revolution** where software is built as composable, reusable "Lego blocks" that can be assembled for different #### ✅ **What Works for Small Businesses**
+This document outlines a **small business software revolution** where software is built as composable, reusable "Clodo blocks" that can be assembled for different #### ✅ **What Works for Small Businesses**

 1. **Cost Democratization**: Generic services = affordable custom software
 2. **Speed to Market**: Feature configuration instead of custom development